womenineecs/womenineecs.github.io/README.md

 # Women In EECS Website

 This website is hosted on scripts.mit.edu.
-In order to update this website, the easiest thing to do is:
+To update this website, the easiest thing to do is:

 - Update this Github repository with your desired changes.